panditp1/ASE285-individual-password-app/README.md

 npm install
 ```

-3. Make sure you have a file at `data/password.txt` with stuff like:
+3. Make sure you have a file at `data/password.txt` with content like:

 ```
 sm.cho@hello.com:123456